Source: Niantic

 Conkeldurr

 Originally encountered in the Gen V Unova Region, Conkeldurr performs well in this raid.
-Although its first stage, Timburr isn't super common, it does benefit from Trade Evolution, leaving more Candies for powering up.
+Its first stage, Timburr has been featured in a number of events and it benefits from Trade Evolution, leaving more Candies for powering up.
 As a Fighting type, it takes half damage from Rock, but double from Psychic.
 Counter and Dynamic Punch is the moveset you want your Conkeldurr to know.

 Kyogre

 The Legendary mascot of Pokémon Sapphire, Kyogre performs very well against Terrakion.
 Although it is a Legendary Pokémon, it has been available multiple times in a few different ways so you probably have at least one to add to your team.
-As a Water type, it has no weaknesses that Terrakion can exploit and it benefits from Mega Blastoise's boost.
+As a Water type, it has no weaknesses that Terrakion can exploit and it benefits from Mega Blastoise or Mega Gyarados's boost.
 You'll want your Kyogre to know Waterfall and Surf, but Hydro Pump is also viable.

 - Mega Gengar with Lick and Psychic

-- Landorus with Mud Shot and Earth Power
+- Swampert with Mud Shot and Hydro Cannon

 - Exeggutor with Confusion and Psychic